Rate this article

 5. Content generation assistant

 Creating accurate product content for thousands of SKUs is not for the faint-hearted.
-That’s why gen AI-generated content was among the first use cases that picked up steam in ecommerce.
-Gen AI powered solutions have simplified content production for product descriptions, listings, and even tailored promotional materials.
-For example, Amazon has debuted generative AI tools to help sellers write product descriptions at scale.
+That’s why AI-generated content was among the first use cases that picked up steam in ecommerce.
+Gen AI powered solutions have simplified content production for product descriptions, listings, tailored marketing messages, and even social media posts.

 6. Market research